melscoop/nexmo-developer/_tutorials/trancribe-amazon-api.md

 The main application code is in the `index.js` file.

-The application directory also contains the following subfolders:
+The application directory also contains the following sub folders:

 * `recordings`: Will contain the raw audio call mp3 files, uniquely named using `shortid`
 * `transcripts`: Contains the completed transcripts, downloaded from S3 when the transcription jobs complete
-* `transcribeReadyService`: Contains the Lambda function and Cloudwatch event definition YAML
+* `transcribeReadyService`: Contains the Lambda function and CloudWatch event definition YAML

 ### Using the Nexmo REST API client library